sdsimkins/sdsimkins/README.md

 Hi 👋 My name is Steve
 ======================

-Head of Community at Pinata | Web3 Dev
+Head of Community at Pinata | Developer | Technical Writer
 ----------------------------------------------

-I've been all over the place professionally, but have recently found my calling in Web3.
-I'm currently the head community for Pinata and I love helping creators and developers engage with the Web3 space.
-Sometimes I like to hack and code solutions to help!

 * 🌍  I'm based in Chattanooga TN
 * 🖥️  See my portfolio at [stevedsimkins.dev](http://stevedsimkins.dev)